sushicat3/CompSci-240/README.md

 #### Step 2: Classifying

 The algorithm generates the MAP (maximum posteriori) hypothesis for each obejct, and uses it to classify them.

+### Implementation Details

+In this implementation, the algorithm classifies cities, based on whether or not they contain certain letters.

+Inital data given is 3 lists of cities.
+1 list of 100 US cities, 1 list of 100 Russian cities, and one list of other cities (cities that are neither US nor Russian)

+	training/
+		usCities100.txt
+		russiaCities100.txt
+		otherCities100.txt

+The second set of data is 3 more lists of cities with  "unknown" classifications.

+	unknown/
+		usCitiesNext50.txt
+		russiaCitiesNext50.txt
+		otherCitiesNext50.txt

+We know their classifcations but the algorithm doesn't, and it will try to classify them correctly.
+Sometimes it will get it wrong, so we will output the **accuracy** of the NBC algorithm's classifications.

+	accuracy % = [correct trials] / [total trials] * 100 %

+This implementation will run 3 "Experiments" of the NBC algorithm.

+In the first "Experiment" the algorithm uses the 100 Russian cities and 100 US cities as training data.
+Then, it classifies the next 50 Russian cities as either US or Russian, and the next 50 US cities as either US or Russian.

+The second and third "Experiments" are exactly like the first, but they will use Russian and Other, and Other and US cities, respectively.

+What are the predictors?
+In this implementation they will be the existence of certain letters in the city's name.

+There are 26 predictors that make up the set.

+	X = {Xa, Xb, ..., Xz}

+Basically, if a city contains letters that are similar to letters commonly found in the names of a certain type of city, it will be classified as that type of city.